AkkoS2/Yume/README.md

 Soon™ (I'm still planning it)

 ## Changelog
-- It's possible to ping users when using the Roleplay commands.
+- Fixed embeds.
+- Fixed dogs command.
-- Fixed my dumbest mistake so far.
+- Fixed currency command.
+- New command using Twitter Wordware Ai.
-- Fixed weird typos.
+- Fixed typos.

 ## Have a suggestion?
 If you have any suggestions or ideas for new commands, you can tell them to me and I will analyze then carefully.
 Thanks for the attention!